julia-gatina/tweeter/README.md

 # Tweeter Project

-Tweeter is a cute single-page application that works similar to its big brother Twitter, just on a smaller scale.
+Tweeter is a simplified single-page application that works similar to its big brother Twitter, just on a smaller scale.

-It was build using HTML, CSS, JS, jQuery, AJAX, Node, Express, and a teaspoon of magic 💫
+It was build using HTML, CSS, JS, jQuery, AJAX, and a teaspoon of magic 💫

 ## Screenshots